dstanley4/apaTables/README.md

 apaTables 1.5.0 includes confidence intervals in all analyses (correlation, regression, and ANOVA).

-Development version of apaTables R package.
+The development version of apaTables R package is hosted here on Github.
 Current stable version is on the CRAN, see apaTables [here.](https://cran.r-project.org/web/packages/apaTables/index.html)

 CRAN apaTables status: ![](http://cranlogs.r-pkg.org/badges/grand-total/apaTables)